castorini/docTTTTTquery/README.md

 ## MS MARCO V2 (Segmented) Document Expansion

-This guide provide sinstructions on how to reproduce our docTTTTTquery results for the MS MARCO V2 document ranking task with the Anserini IR toolkit, using predicted queries which we [opensource](https://huggingface.co/datasets/castorini/msmarco_v2_doc_segmented_doc2query-t5_expansions/viewer/default/train) using the [🤗 Datasets library](https://github.com/huggingface/datasets).
+This guide provide sinstructions on how to reproduce our docTTTTTquery results for the MS MARCO V2 document ranking task with the Anserini IR toolkit, using predicted queries.
+We opensource the [predicted queries](https://huggingface.co/datasets/castorini/msmarco_v2_doc_segmented_doc2query-t5_expansions/viewer/default/train) using the [🤗 Datasets library](https://github.com/huggingface/datasets).
 Note that this is a very large dataset, so we ran the docTTTTTquery inference step across multiple TPUs.
 Also, we use a different docTTTTTquery model trained on the MS MARCO v2 passage ranking dataset.